nodejs/admin/README.md

 ### Admin members
 All active members of the TSC and CommComm.

-***ARCHIVE*: This repository was was formally Collaboration.
-Please see the the [Community Committee](https://github.com/nodejs/community-committee) repository for information on current efforts around supporting and growing the Node.js Community.**
+***ARCHIVE*: This repository was formally Collaboration.
+Please see the [Community Committee](https://github.com/nodejs/community-committee) repository for information on current efforts around supporting and growing the Node.js Community.**